vk16102001/MIPPS_Internship_Task_at_Coders_Ready/README.md

 # MIIPS-TASKS
+TASK-01
+- Perform Exploratory Data Analysis on Database 'Global Terrorism'.
+- As a security or database analyst try to find out hot zones of terrorism.
+- You can use Python Tool to perform this analysis.

 Monthly Internship Programm for Professionals (MIIPS) by Coders Ready
 1. About the dataset:
 Global Terrorism Database is maintained by the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland.